The Definitive Guide to Probate Attorneys in Fort Worth Texas

 Additional Expenses $500-$1,500 $2,000-$10,000+

-At Keith Morris & Stacy Kelly, Attorneys at Law, we believe in transparency when it comes to fees.
+At Texas Probate Attorneys, we believe in transparency when it comes to fees.
 We offer free initial consultations where we’ll discuss your specific situation and provide clear information about anticipated costs.
 For many standard probates, we can offer flat fees that give families financial predictability during an uncertain time.

 “We’ve found that being upfront about costs builds trust,” notes Stacy Kelly.
 “Our clients appreciate knowing what to expect financially so they can plan accordingly while honoring their loved one’s legacy.”